ezrany/MyNetflixData/README.md

 Netflix provides users with the ability to download their watch history from the inception of their account.
 I downloaded my watch history in order to analyse it.

 ## Steps take to process this data
-Export data from Netflix account
+1.Export data from Netflix account

-Create a new schema on MySQL Workbench
+2.Create a new schema on MySQL Workbench

-Create a new table within the created schema
+3.Create a new table within the created schema

-Import data from Netflix into the table
+4.Import data from Netflix into the table

-Add additional data columns to expand the dataset.
+5.Add additional data columns to expand the dataset.